wixplosives/engine/docs/docs/getting_started.md

 ---
-title: Getting started with the Engine
 sidebar_position: 2
 ---

+# Getting started with the Engine

 After understanding a bit about the engine, let's create a simple hello-world app with an engine feature.